zachwylde00/ethereum.solidity-repository/docs/contracts/functions.rst

 Fallback Function
 =================

-A contract can have exactly one ``fallback`` function, declared using ``fallback () external [payable]``.
+A contract can have at most one ``fallback`` function, declared using ``fallback () external [payable]``.
-This function cannot have arguments, cannot return anything and has to have ``external`` visibility.
+This function cannot have arguments, cannot return anything and must have ``external`` visibility.
-It is executed on a call to the contract if none of the other functions match the given function identifier (or if no data was supplied at all and there is no :ref:`receive ether function <receive-ether-function>`).
+It is executed on a call to the contract if none of the other functions match the given function signature, or if no data was supplied at all and there is no :ref:`receive ether function <receive-ether-function>`.

-Furthermore, this function is executed whenever the contract receives plain Ether (without data).
-To receive Ether and add it to the total balance of the contract, the fallback function must be marked ``payable``.
-If no such function exists, the contract cannot receive Ether through regular transactions and throws an exception.
+The fallback function always receives data, but in order to also receive Ether it must be marked ``payable``.

 In the worst case, the fallback function can only rely on 2300 gas being available (see :ref:`receive ether function <receive-ether-function>` for a brief description of the implications of this).